General transport problems with branched minimizers as functionals of 1-currents with prescribed boundary

-are the so-called branched transport models by Xia \cite{Xia-Optimal-Paths} and by Maddalena, Morel, and Solimini \cite{Maddalena-Morel-Solimini-Irrigation-Patterns}.
+we obtain the \emph{branched transport models} by Xia \cite{Xia-Optimal-Paths} and by Maddalena, Morel, and Solimini \cite{Maddalena-Morel-Solimini-Irrigation-Patterns}.
 The model by Maddalena, Morel, and Solimini employs a Lagrangian formulation based on \emph{irrigation patterns} $\chi$ that describe the position of each mass particle $p$ at time $t$ by $\chi(p,t)$.
 The model by Xia on the other hand uses a Eulerian formulation in which only the flux of particles is described, discarding its dependence on the time variable $t$.
 The equivalence between both model formulations was shown in \cite{Maddalena-Solimini-Transport-Distances,Maddalena-Solimini-Synchronic}; a comprehensive reference is the monograph \cite{BeCaMo09}.

+The motivation for generalizing the choice $\tau(w)=w^\alpha$ comes from work by the current authors \cite{BrWi15-equivalent} (and the subsequent studies \cite{BrRoWi16,BrWi15-micropatterns}) where it is shown that the \emph{urban planning model} (introduced in \cite{Brancolini-Buttazzo}) can be formulated in the same setting as branched transport, just using a different (but no longer strictly concave) transportation cost.

-In this work we generalize both branched transport models and their analysis by replacing the transportation cost $\tau(w)=w^\alpha$ by a more general subadditive transportation cost as described below.
+In this work we generalize both branched transport and urban planning models and their analysis by replacing their transportation costs by the most general class of transportation cost functions as described below.
 Furthermore, the lack of strict subadditivity forces us to provide a model description in terms of $1$-currents, which in the special case of branched transport had already been conceived by Xia \cite{Xia-Interior-Regularity}.
 The potent measure geometric tools help to gain a more intuitive understanding of the models and greatly reduce the effort in comparing different model formulations.
 Of course, this comes at the cost of introducing the measure geometric machinery, building on classical as well as more recent results by White \cite{Wh99b}, Smirnov \cite{Sm93}, \v{S}ilhav\'y \cite{Si07} or Colombo et al.\ \cite{CoRoMa17}.
-The motivation for generalizing the choice $\tau(w)=w^\alpha$ comes from work by the current authors \cite{BrWi15-equivalent} (and the subsequent studies \cite{BrRoWi16,BrWi15-micropatterns}) where it is shown that the so-called urban planning model (introduced in \cite{Brancolini-Buttazzo}) can be formulated in the same setting as branched transport, just using a different (no longer strictly concave) transportation cost.

 Our analysis also serves as a preparation for a further study in which we will introduce yet another model formulation quite different from the ones considered here and very much akin to the original formulation of urban planning.